“True confession consists of telling our deed in such a way that our soul is changed in the telling it.” —Maude Petre

 Four Avenues Toward Self-Forgiveness

-As difficult as it may seem to be able to forgive yourself for the harm you have caused others, the good news is that there are several effective ways to go about it:
+As difficult as it may seem to be able to forgive yourself for the harm you have caused others, there are several effective ways to go about it:

-3. Earning Your Forgiveness: Taking responsibility, apologizing and making amends
+- Earning your Forgiveness: taking responsibility, apologizing and making amends

-As you read the following suggestions, choose the ways that you relate to the most, the avenues that resonate the most with you and your situation.
+As you read the following suggestions, choose the avenues that resonate the most with you and your situation.

 Self-Understanding Can Lead to Self-Forgiveness